Featured image of post Run!

 Are we able to reproduce the error systematically?

-Case study 1: managing emergencies
+Case study 1: night incident

 I’d like to start with a practical example of an emergency situation.
 Let’s step away from the RUN for two minutes to talk about a night-time on-call incident.